An International Network of Linguistic Experts

 Profile 1: A professional such as an engineer, energy consultant or lawyer with strong language skills decides to use his or her specialist knowledge as a translator.

 Profile 2: A graduate of a translation school undergoes additional training to specialize in a particular field.

 Translators who apply to Lexcelera must then undergo rigorous ISO 9001-certified recruitment procedures which include an initial test which on average is successfully passed by only 1 in 4 applicants.
 Lexcelera’s translation tests measure specialist knowledge, language ability and written fluency.
 Once accepted to the Lexcelera translation team, translators undergo regular evaluations.

 To qualify for jobs at Lexcelera, simultaneous and consecutive interpreters must have graduated from an accredited interpretation institution.

-Are you a translator, post-editor, interpreter or other linguistic expert who would like to join our team?
+Are you a translator, post-editor, interpreter or other linguistic expert who would like to join our team of international linguistic experts?
 Get in touch.